Kiran6248/superchef-ms4/README.md

 **Blog Page:**

 Blog is created to view by every user.
-It can be accessed by any user by clicking the blog link on home page.
+It can be accessed by any user by clicking the blog link on home page or blog icon in top nav.
 The blog page shows rows of all the blogs.
 Every row have one blog image, Name of the blog, Name of the person who added the blog, Date and time of blog added, And first 150 characters of the blog details.
 There is a *read more* button the open the blog in the different page for a full view.
 The image of the blog will also open the blog in the detail view.
 There is one edit and delete link, only visible to the superuser.
 In mobile view the blog image will take the full width and blog name and other details will come below the blog.

 **Blog Deatils Page:**